jaceks2106/kmd-logic-day-workshop/README.md

 # KMD Logic Day - Workshop
-Example client, that sends SMS and audits events through Logic Gateway.
+Example client, that sends SMS and audits events through Logic API.
 Whole application was written during the Logic Day Workshop.

 ## Usage
 1. (Go to step 3, if you configured SMS provider in Logic Console) Go to [Twilio](https://www.twilio.com/) or [LINK Mobility](https://www.linkmobility.com/) and create account.